pulumi/docs/content/docs/esc/vs/infisical.md

     }
 </style>

 Choosing the right [secrets management](/what-is/what-is-secrets-management/) tool is important, and we want you to have as much information as possible to make the choice that best suits your needs.
-We’ve created this document to help you understand how Pulumi ESC compares with HashiCorp Vault, and how ESC and Vault can be used together.
+We’ve created this document to help you understand how Pulumi ESC compares with Infisical.

-## What is HashiCorp Vault?
+## What is Infisical?

-HashiCorp Vault is a secrets management tool that provides a centralized platform for managing and controlling access to secrets.
+Infisical is a secrets management tool that provides a centralized platform for managing and controlling access to secrets.
 It supports dynamic secret generation, encryption as a service, and comprehensive access policies.

-## Pulumi ESC vs. Vault: Similarities {#similarities}
+## Pulumi ESC vs. Infisical: Similarities {#similarities}

-Like Vault, Pulumi ESC is a secrets manager for cloud applications and infrastructure.
-In both ESC and Vault, secrets can be stored and accessed through a CLI, SDK, or editor interface.
+Like Infisical, Pulumi ESC is a secrets manager for cloud applications and infrastructure.
+In both ESC and Infisical, secrets can be stored and accessed through a CLI, SDK, or editor interface.
 Granular access controls can be implemented across all secrets.

-## Pulumi ESC vs. Vault: Key Differences {#differences}
+## Pulumi ESC vs. Infisical: Key Differences {#differences}

-There are a couple of fundamental differences between Vault and Pulumi ESC.
-First, ESC and Vault differ in that Vault is not open source, using the Business Source License model.
-In contrast, ESC is fully open source and Apache 2.0 licensed.
-Second, Vault only stores secrets, whereas ESC stores environments, secrets, and configurations.
-Third, ESC provides composability of collections of secrets and configuration.
-Environments can be composed together from multiple other environments, enabling easy inheritance of shared configuration.
+There are a couple of fundamental differences between Infisical and Pulumi ESC.
+First, ESC and Infisical differ in that Infisical can only add and manage secrets stored in Infiniscal.
+ESC supports pulling and centralizing the management of secrets from most secrets managers.
+Second, Infisical only stores secrets, whereas ESC stores environments, secrets, and configurations.
+Third, Infiniscal can only store static secrets while ESC can dynamically generate cloud provider credentials for AWS, Azure, and Google Cloud.
+Fourth, Infiniscal has limited composablity in its environments while ESC has full hierarchical inheritance between its environments.

-## Pulumi ESC and Vault:  Better Together

-While there are differences and similarities between Pulumi ESC and Vault, they can actually be used together for a more powerful experience to store and manage infrastructure and application secrets.
-ESC environments can reference secrets stored in Vault.
-Through ESC, secrets in Vault can be organized as collections of secrets that can be versioned, branched, and composed inside other collections.
-With ESC, non-secret configuration can be stored alongside secrets in Vault.
-ESC enhances Vault, and they work better together.

-Here is a summary of the key differences between Pulumi and Terraform:
+Here is a summary of the key differences between Pulumi ESC and Infiniscal:

 <table>
     <tr>